 Resilience means the ability to adapt to adversity.
-Within the workplace, resilience is beneficial in helping people adapt as organizations go through major changes, such as restructuring, adopting new technology, and mergers/acquisitions.
+Within the workplace, resilience is beneficial in helping people adapt as organizations go through major changes, such as restructuring, adopting new technology, and mergers or acquisitions.
 On the day-to-day level, resilience also helps employees manage stress that comes from tight deadlines and changing expectations.
 Although avoiding stress may seem like a good strategy, resilience is not built by a lack of adversity, but by overcoming adversity.
 New research (Crane & Searle, 2016) investigates how certain types of workplace stressors make employees more resilient and less likely to experience psychological strain.

 CHALLENGE VERSUS HINDRANCE STRESSORS